 This module addresses the area of test and design for test, with an emphasis on four main topics: i) basic concepts, involving the rationale and economics of testing, as well as various introductory technological subjects; ii) digital design for test, discussing scan design and the IEEE 1149.X digital scan test standards; iii) memory testing, as an example of an application area where non-scan design for test methods and a variety of fault models coexist; iv) analogue and mixed-signal design for test, where IEEE scan-test methods and built-in self-test approaches are discussed.
-Various practical assignments are envisaged for the three last topics, involving IEEE 1149.1 and 1149.4 applications and circuitry, as well as an Advantest automatic test equipment available at Qimonda in Vila do Conde.
+Various practical assignments are envisaged for the three last topics, involving IEEE 1149.x applications and circuitry, and a visit to the test department of an electronics assembly plant in the vicinity of Porto.